Aloha Tower

 The Aloha Tower is a retired lighthouse that is considered one of the landmarks of the state of Hawaii in the United States.
-Opened on September 11, 1926, at a then astronomical cost of $160,000, the Aloha Tower is located at Pier 9 of Honolulu Harbor.
+Opened on September 11, 1926, at a cost of $160,000 ($2,805,206 in 2024), the Aloha Tower is located at Pier 9 of Honolulu Harbor.
 It has been, and continues to be, a guiding beacon welcoming vessels to the City and County of Honolulu.
 Just as the Statue of Liberty greeted hundreds of thousands of immigrants each year to New York City, the Aloha Tower greeted hundreds of thousands of immigrants to Honolulu.
 At 10 stories and 184 feet (56 m) of height topped with 40 feet (12 m) of flag mast, for four decades the Aloha Tower was the tallest structure in Hawaii.
 It was built in the Hawaiian Gothic architectural style.

 History

 Attack on Pearl Harbor

 When the attack on Pearl Harbor came on December 7, 1941, Coast Guardsmen from the USCGC Taney (WHEC-37) were ordered to take up defensive positions around Aloha Tower and protect it from being occupied.
 The Aloha Tower was painted in camouflage to disappear at night.